steamship-core/multimodal-agent-starter/README.md

 - Add tools, allowing your agent's reasoning process to do new things (see tool list below)
 - Add mixins, allowing your agent to connect to different channels (see mixin list below)

+Other examples are found in the `example_agents` folder.
+Copy/paste one of these into `api.py` to use it.

 ## Deploying your agent

 [A full guide to deploying is here](https://steamship.com/learn/agent-guidebook/deploying/deploy-your-agent).